crocme10/zero2prod/README.md

 - either use sqlx's offline mode, to use a file in the source, `sqlx-data.json` in place of a running database,
-- or start the database.
+- or start the database before compiling the project.

 Let's go with the second option.
 We use
 [cargo xtask](https://github.com/matklad/cargo-xtask) to add automation tasks to